Kikkubokushingu-dō (EDDIE MONGER TM KICKBOXING-DO)

 Yōgo to Tekunikku (Terminology and Techniques)

-Kata (Form) is a set sequences of karate moves organized into a pre-arranged fight against imaginary opponents (Shadow Boxing).
+Kata (Form) is a set sequence of karate moves organized into a pre-arranged fight against imaginary opponents (Shadow Boxing).
 The kata consists of kicks, punches, strikes, stepping, twisting, turning, dropping to the ground, and jumping to position the student to be able to do sweeps, throws, and related jujitsu (Sport judo moves) moves off of those techniques, transitions, and position.
-In Shotokan katas (Karate-Do), kata is not a performance or a demonstration, but is for individual karate-ka (student) to practice proper breathing, full techniques using right side left side forward backward and many angles, with strong stands to be able to strengthen the legs, to position self to do proper sweeps throws strikes and locks related to jujitsu (Sport judo moves); while paying particular attention to form and timing.
+In Shotokan katas (Karate-Do), kata is not a performance or a demonstration, but is for individual karate-ka (student) to practice proper breathing, full techniques using right side left side forward-backward, and many angles, with strong stands to be able to strengthen the legs, to position self to do proper sweeps throws strikes and locks related to jujitsu (Sport judo moves); while paying particular attention to form and timing.

-Shotokan Karate is comprised of 26 katas, each with their own emphasis on fast and slow or controlled and powerful movements.
+Shotokan Karate is comprised of 26 katas, each with its own emphasis on fast and slow or controlled and powerful movements.
 The katas in Shotokan have two kiai's.
 The kiai (spirit cry), occurs at pre-determined moments in each kata.
-At the pre-determined moments the karate-ka (student) is required to demonstrate a total commitment of body, mind, and spirit, and to channel their available energy and apply it to the required technique which some are delivered in slow, fast, and/or in place.
+At the pre-determined moments, the karate-ka (student) is required to demonstrate a total commitment of body, mind, and spirit, and to channel their available energy and apply it to the required technique which some are delivered in slow, fast, and/or in place.

 "PEACEFULL MIND ONE"